“Creativity can be described as letting go of certainties. ” ~ Gail Sheehy, American author and journalist.

 There are so few certainties when I start each painting.

-Uncertainties are many as I continue to work on a large canvas featuring my granddaughter as ballerina and using this grainy photograph as my inspiration.
+Doubts set in as I continue to work on a large canvas.
+It will feature my granddaughter as ballerina and inspired by a grainy photograph as my inspiration.

-The flowers I had "tested" on each side of the canvas have been removed after I received emails from friends and subscribers when I requested feedback.
+The flowers I had “tested” on each side of the canvas have been removed.
+I consulted friends and subscribers.
 The consensus was almost unanimous so I painted over them.

 Another uncertainty had to do with the background which couldn’t remain black even though it is very dark in the photograph.

-A friend suggested that I examine some of Degas' ballerinas for ideas.
-I found two of his paintings with backgrounds including what looked to me like alizarin crimson, raw sienna, burnt umber, yellow ochre, and I think these colours work better than stark black.
+A friend suggested that I examine some of Degas’ ballerinas for ideas.
+I found two of his paintings with interesting backgrounds.
+On my palette, I added alizarin crimson, raw sienna, burnt umber, yellow ochre.
+Yes, I do think these colours work much better than stark black.

 While the background dried, I returned to the ballerina.